Laracon 2017 - The First Laravel Online Conference

 alignment of boxes within their containers in the various 088 box layout models: block layout, table layout, flex layout, and grid layout.” - https://drafts.csswg.org/css-align/

-- the new stuffs, grid & flex, will be responsive by default
+• the new stuffs, grid & flex, will be responsive by default

-- flexbox tester: https://madebymike.com.au/demos/flexbox-tester/
+• flexbox tester: https://madebymike.com.au/demos/flexbox-tester/

-- CSS Grid layout unit:
+• CSS Grid layout unit: fr (fraction unit)

-to define the minimum & maximum size of element - IE and Edge still use their early implementation iof CSS Grid Layout
+• IE and Edge still use their early implementation iof CSS Grid Layout

-) → test for support of property: value pairs - vertical-align has no effect on a grid item
+• vertical-align has no effect on a grid item

-- items set to display: inline-block or block become grid items
+• items set to display: inline-block or block become grid items

-- if grid tracks or flex-basis seem tobeusing a size you didn't expect, check your item widths
+• if grid tracks or flex-basis seem tobeusing a size you didn't expect, check your item widths

 Adam Wathan's Talk, Laracon 2017